About Fecamp Abbey

-Generously endowed by Richard II, the abbey was prosperous during the 12th and 13th centuries; an abbey nullius, it possessed the three abbeys of bernay, Évreux in Normandy, and Blangy in Artois, as well as 30 parish churches and vast material domains in France, England, and Spain.
-Fécamp, itself, with its reputed relic of the Precious Blood was a pilgrimage center.
+Generously endowed by Richard II, the abbey was prosperous during the 12th and 13th centuries; an abbey nullius, it possessed the three abbeys of Bernay, Évreux in Normandy, and Blangy in Artois, as well as 30 parish churches and vast material domains in France, England, and Spain.
+Fécamp, itself, with its reputed relic of the Precious Blood was a pilgrimage centre.

 The 12th- century Romanesque church was burned in 1168, and the present church was erected under Abbots Henry of Sully (1139–87) and Raoul of Argences (1187–1219), the lantern tower over the transept being built under Abbot William of Vaspail (1229–59).
 The abbey suffered great destruction during the Hundred Years’ War.

 The abbots of the period included Peter Roger (1326–29), who became Pope Clement VI; D’Estouteville (1390–1423), founder of the abbey’s celebrated choir of chanters, which survived until 1791; and Gilles de Duremont (1423–44), a creature of the Duke of Bedford and one of the judges who condemned Joan of Arc.